-Mary-Rose Papandrea is a professor in the UNC School of Law.
+Mary-Rose Papandrea is the Judge John J. Parker Distinguished Professor of Law and Associate Dean for Academic Affairs at the UNC School of Law.
 She came to the University from Boston College Law School in 2015.
 Her teaching and research interests include constitutional law, media law, torts, civil procedure, and national security and civil liberties.

 After graduating from Yale College and the University of Chicago Law School, Papandrea clerked for U.S. Supreme Court Justice David H. Souter as well as Hon.
 Douglas H. Ginsburg of the D.C.
 Circuit and Hon.
 John G. Koeltl of the U.S. District Court for the Southern District of New York.
 She then worked as an associate at Williams & Connolly LLP in Washington, D.C., where she specialized in First Amendment and media law litigation.
 Papandrea also has taught at the University of Connecticut School of Law, Fordham Law School, Wake Forest Law School, and the University of Paris (Nanterre).